 The aim of The Coca-Cola Company is to refresh consumers with their choice of non-alcoholic beverages, ranging from juices, water to carbonated soft drinks.
 The products continue to perform well, displaying steady long-term growth.

 The worldwide popularity of Coca-Cola can be accredited to simple yet effective marketing strategies like:

 Coca-Cola has kept its slogans simple with every slogan revolving around the two terms: ‘Enjoy’ & ‘Happiness’.
-Not just that, consistency can also be seen from the logo and the iconic bottle design.
+Not just that, consistency can also be seen in the logo and the iconic bottle design.

 Candler created the trend to make Coca-Cola visible everywhere with his calendars, watches, and other unrelated products (all trademarked with the Coca-Cola logo).

 The company has followed a similar branding strategy till now.
 Coca-Cola is everywhere.
-And has the world’s most renowned logo.
+And as the world’s most renowned logo.